RasaHQ/rasa-x-helm/README.md

 ## Configuration

 All configurable values are documented in `values.yaml`.
-For a quick installation we recommend to set at least this values:
+For a quick installation we recommend to set at least these values:

 | Parameter                            | Description                                                                                | Default            |
 |--------------------------------------|--------------------------------------------------------------------------------------------|--------------------|